 Fidelity's government and U.S. Treasury money market funds will not impose a fee upon the sale of your shares, nor temporarily suspend your ability to sell shares if the fund's weekly liquid assets fall below 30% of its total assets because of market conditions or other factors.

-- The Cash Balance in the FDIC-Insured Deposit Sweep is swept to an FDIC-Insured interest-bearing account at a Program Bank.
+- The Cash Balance in the FDIC-Insured Deposit Sweep is swept into an FDIC-Insured interest bearing account at one or more program banks and, under certain circumstances, a money market mutual fund (the "Money Market Overflow").
 The deposit at the Program Bank is not covered by SIPC.
 The deposit is eligible for FDIC insurance subject to FDIC insurance coverage limits.
 All assets of the account holder at the depository institution will generally be counted toward the aggregate limit.
 For more information about FDIC insurance coverage, please visit the FDIC Web site at www.FDIC.gov or call 877-ASK-FDIC.
 As referenced in the FDIC-Insured Deposit Sweep Program Disclosures, customers are responsible for monitoring their total assets at a Program Bank to determine the extent of available FDIC insurance.
 All FDIC insurance coverage is in accordance with FDIC rules.
 Go to Fidelity.com/IRACoreBanks to see a list of Program Banks and the FDIC Disclosure Document.

 - To determine the interest rate tier you are eligible to receive, we look at the Cash Balance in your FDIC-Insured Deposit Sweep as of the end of business each day.
 Interest rates may change at any time.
 See the FDIC-Insured Deposit Sweep Program Disclosures for more information.